Handssoap/Fitness-App/doc/sprint0/PB.md

 ## User Story 11:

-As an person trying to lose weight, I want to be able to calculate the required daily caloric intake to lose weight
+**As an person trying to lose weight**, I want to be able to calculate the required daily caloric intake to lose weight

 - **Critera of Satisfaction**:
   - I can view the current intake on that day compared to the goal.
 For example, if my goal is 2100 calories, and I’ve consumed 1500, I want to see something like “1500/2100 calories today!”-

 ## User Story 12:

-As a user on a diet, when logging my meal I want to search for my meal and avoid manually typing the nutrition facts
+**As a user on a diet**, when logging my meal I want to search for my meal and avoid manually typing the nutrition facts

 - **Critera of Satisfaction**:
   - I can type my meal in some type of input field